Table of contents

-But while the echo-chamber phenomenon is here, repurposing your content can help you create a following of super fans.
+But while the echo-chamber phenomenon is here, using content repurposing app to repurpose your content can help you create a following of super fans.
 The more people see you, the more they can relate to you and trust you.
 It goes without saying that this is incredibly valuable for content marketers.

 3. You’re Not Limited by Your Audience’s Attention Span

 Theoretically, podcasts have the best audience in terms of attention span.
 But even the biggest podcaster in the world, Joe Rogan, has an official Joe Rogan clips channel with over 6.6 million subscribers.